rponticelli0/Project_3_Group_7/references/proposal.md

 Brian purpose of proj

-proj 1 trying to teach amethodogy to argu a point.
+Proj 1 trying to teach amethodogy to argue a point.

-The workflow for proj 2 is the focus
+The workflow for proj 2 is the focus.
 The thing that we care about is the process.
 Extarct, load, transform, visualize, communicate insights.

 ---